hasansalimkanmaz/enrichments/PythonFlaskAirtableEnrichment/README.md

 After creating a new Airtable, go to https://airtable.com/api and select your API docs.

+## Testing in Kubernetes
+You can also find a [Dockerfile](./Dockerfile) and base helm template to serve this example on a kubernetes cluster using `gunicorn`.
+You should adapt the [values.yaml](./helm-airtable-enrichment/values.yaml) with the necessary fields according to your case.
+Build the docker image and push it to your container registry and then `helm install` to deploy your enrichment.

+## Feedback
 If you have any issues or comments, feel free to open a GitHub issue or contact us at support@metamaze.eu

 www.metamaze.eu